thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 <img src="assets/vertical-resize-iterm.gif" alt="" style="width: 100%"/>
 <img src="assets/vertical-resize-terminalapp.gif" alt="" style="width: 100%"/>

-Changing window width on terminal emulators that wrap text is tricker, particularly while text from a previous program remains visible, since the length of these lines can't be known.
+Changing window width on terminal emulators that wrap text is trickier, particularly while text from a previous program remains visible, since the length of these lines can't be known.
 But again, checking for the new cursor position should generally give enough information.

-To get an implementation of this right, it would be helpful to test multiple popular terminals for wrapping behavior.
+To get an implementation of this correct, it would be helpful to test multiple popular terminals for wrapping behavior.
 I briefly looked into orchestrating iTerm for this but found tmux easier to script and more portable.
 For that project I use tmux to check that ASCII diagrams